M7Tro/chalk/README.md

 Again, you make the route function globally accessible by attaching it to a property in window: window.route = route.
 That way, you can attach the event listener to the <a> tags just by writing onClick="route()"

+I had an issue with the router not working on reload.
+Issue was that when youreload the page on http://localhost:5500/signup, it gives you a 404 not found error.

+I don't really understand why.
+It might be because I am using the localhost.
+I should see if the error persits in deployment.
+Maybe I will just implement SSR later and don't sweat about Vanilla JS SPA.

+Developing without proper SPA routing does not work well because on every change the Live Server crashes and I have to restart from the main page.

+After doing some research, I found that this issue is common and can be fixed by configuring the index.html as a serving file or something.
+And it is not posibble for the Live Server.
+So I guess I will not overcomplicate my learning and make a vite react app.

+No. Making a vite up does not let me use Vanilla JS for the drawing on canvas.
+WHich is even harder to fix tha poor routing.
+I am goint to restart this folder and pull code from github from my last commit.

+I am watching a tutorial that implements vanilla JS routing using # instead of URL routing.

+For example, instead of href='/about' we write href='#about'

+Unbelievable.
+It now does not crash on reload.
+Why?